vitorhpmelo/ACDCStateEstimation/README.md

 ## Open questions

 - what to do if we have multiple generators/slackbuses? do we just fix angle of one of them and let the estimator find the others, or do we fix them all?
-- no ACRPowerModel for the AC side in PMMCDC? why?

 ## Measurements that still need to be added